jank-lang/jank/README.md

 and static.
 For both of these worlds, jank uses a single runtime, so the transition from one to the other is not only seamless, it can be gradual.

+## Status
+jank is undergoing a rewrite to use an LLVM-based JIT to achieve both REPL goodness and native compilation.

 ## Runtime
 | Dynamic Runtime      | Static Runtime                                                     |
 |----------------------|--------------------------------------------------------------------|